JLo Shuts Down TIFF Party In Liquid-Effect Glitter Dress Baring Mega Cleavage

 Jennifer Lopez has delivered another knockout look.
 The “Dinero” singer has ensured that her attendance at the 2019 Toronto International Film Festival didn’t go unnoticed – with media outlets overflowing with New York Fashion Week looks, JLo’s headline-making dress seems all the more merit-worthy.
-As Daily Mail reports today, the 50-year-old attended a joint party bash following a red carpet appearance for her Hustlers movie – of course, this fashionista will change outfits.
+As Daily Mail reports today, the 50-year-old attended a joint party bash following a red carpet appearance for her Hustlers movie.

 Photos showed JLo sizzling in a glam and glittery dress that more than showcased the star’s super-fit body and feminine assets.
 The singer and reality show judge had opted for a floor-length and ruched dress in deep shades of red, with sparkly fabrics affording a liquid-effect feel.
 The dress flashed a little leg by virtue of its midi-length, although it was a different story up top.
 Jennifer’s fierce cleavage was on show due to a plunging neckline and a braless finish.
 However, the feel was – as ever with JLo – impeccably classy.